clrfund/monorepo/docs/deployment.md

 Once the app is registered, you will get an appId which will be set to `BRIGHTID_CONTEXT` when deploying the contracts in later steps.

 ### Setup BrightID sponsorship keys

-a.
-Generate sponsorship signing keys here: https://tweetnacl.js.org/#/sign
+1. Generate sponsorship signing keys here: https://tweetnacl.js.org/#/sign
-b.
-Provide the public key to BrightID support through their discord channel: https://discord.gg/QW7ThZ5K4V
+2. Provide the public key to BrightID support through their discord channel: https://discord.gg/QW7ThZ5K4V
-c.
-Save the private key for setting up the clrfund user interface
+3. Save the private key for setting up the clrfund user interface

 ## Deploy Contracts